smartcar/typescript-webhook-recipe/README.md

 ## Async Processing Pattern

 ## About
-This recipe uses an AWS API Gateway and AWS Lambda to receive verfication and data webhook calls.
+This recipe uses an AWS API Gateway and AWS Lambda to receive verification and data webhook calls.
 Events requiring further processing are sent to AWS SQS and handled by AWS Lambda asynchronously.
 ![Design Diagram](docs/Design.png)

 ## Deploy